Czech is a West Slavic language spoken by over 10 million people. It is the official language in the Czech Republic.

 OTHER Language courses and summer schools organised by universities

 Many Czech higher education institutions also organise Czech language courses and summer schools of the Czech language for international students.
 These courses are usually paid, but there may be exceptions (e.g. preparatory language course as a part of a government scholarship).

 Summer schools are short non-degree courses offered by universities to students who want to get ahead in their study field during the summer break.
 Many summer schools are focused on Czech culture and language and this brings a great added value in the form of local perspective and experience from the real life.
-You can find links to some of the summer schools offered by Czech universities can be found on our portal via this link: bit.ly/studyincz_summerschools.
+Most of the summer schools offered by Czech universities can be found on our portal via this link: bit.ly/studyincz_summerschools.

 Apart from university based summer schools, you can participate in a bootcamp focused on journalism called the Journey: Journalism Bootcamp supported by the Bakala Foundation.

 You can also find details of some of the preparatory and summer language courses here.

 If you wish to study in the Czech language, some Czech universities offer preparatory courses that can help you master the language and prepare you for studies at universities in the Czech Republic.
 Some language courses offered by Czech universities can be found on our portal via this link: http://bit.ly/studyincz_languagecourses.